trevordovan/Chess-App/README.md

 ## **Folder** Structure
 The workspace contains three folders by default, where:
 - `src`: the folder to maintain sources
-- `doc`: the folder to store generated docs
+- `docs`: the folder to store generated docs

 and an addition folder:
 - `bin`:  the folder to maintain compiled output files